Kitchen Island at Flooring USA in Stuart, FL

-This isn't for the island itself, but the area around it.
-You should provide 36 – 40 inches on all sides of the island to handle typical kitchen traffic.
-This translates to up to 4 feet between the island and your current counters.
-If the space is too small, you'll run into the island, other counters, or even other family members as they try to negotiate the same space.
+This is for the area surrounding the island, not the island itself.
+To handle regular kitchen traffic, provide 36–40 inches on both sides of the island.
+This equates to up to 4 feet between the island and your existing counters.
+You'll run into the island, other counters, or even other family members if the space is too small.

-Is this only an island, or do you have plans for it to also serve as seating?
-If you want to add something like a breakfast bar on this island, you'll need to make some changes.
-When it comes to establishing a seating requirement, at least 24 inches of space per seat is required so that people dining do not feel cramped.
+Is this only an island, or do you intend for it to be used as seating as well?
+You'll need to make some alterations to this island if you want to add something like a breakfast bar.
+When it comes to seating requirements, at least 24 inches of space per seat is required so that diners do not feel crowded.

-Not every island is the same.
-Along with the island's usefulness, you'll want to think about if it'll meet your needs.
-Do you find yourself baking regularly?
-Do you prefer to cook all your meals in this location?
-Do you want to do the dishes?
-Or maybe simply some more counter space to set out food when you have visitors?
-Whatever you intend to do with your island, be sure it is designed to fit your lifestyle.
+Every island is unique.
+Making sure it is made to accommodate its intended uses is important.
+Do you enjoy baking on a regular basis?
+Do you prefer to prepare all your meals here?
+Do you do the dishes?
+Perhaps just a little more counter space to set out food when you have guests?
+Whatever you plan to do with your island, be sure it's tailored to your needs.

-Most islands have storage underneath them in addition to counter space.
-You can use this area to build more cupboards or pick open shelf units to display your dishware.
-This is something that will be determined by your lifestyle: do you have a dog that might knock over and destroy some dishware?
-If that's the case, open shelving might not be the best solution for you.
+In addition to counter space, most islands offer storage underneath them.
+You can install more cupboards or choose open shelf units to exhibit your dishware in this space.
+This will be decided by your lifestyle: do you have a dog who might knock over and break some dishes?
+If that's the case, open shelves might not be the greatest choice.

-Most of the time, an island is made to order.
-Although ready-made solutions are available, most islands are custom-built to meet the needs of the homeowner.
-This is the time to consider features like built-in cutting boards, dishwashers, and electrical or USB charging stations, among others.
+An island is almost always built to order.
+Despite the availability of ready-made alternatives, most islands are custom-built to match the needs of the homeowner.
+Consider features such as built-in cutting boards, dishwashers, and electrical or USB charging stations, among others, now.
 There is a plethora of alternatives in this area, and it's crucial to think about your extras now because it'll be more difficult to add them later.